opf/openproject/CONTRIBUTING.md

 ## Important notes

-To ensure a smooth workflow for, please take note of the following:
+To ensure a smooth workflow for everyone, please take note of the following:

 ### Testing